suhank/zea-engine/docs/api/SceneTree/TreeItem.md

 <a name="TreeItem"></a>

 ### TreeItem
-Class representing an Item in the scene tree with hierarchy capabilities(has children).
+Class representing an Item in the scene tree with hierarchy capabilities (has children).
+It has the capability to add and remove children.
 <br>
 <br>
 **Parameters**